mnr/writing-wip/kwak-anthology.md

 “WorldFoods did this?” asked Araci.

 “This is a WorldFood meal, so yes.
-But if WorldFood is doing it, Hestia knows about it.
-And Hestia is going to view that as permission to do the same.
-The only time the AI will fight back is if someone reverse-engineers the meal.
-If you’re doing that, you will not complain about the safety of Hestia meals.”
+But if WorldFood is doing it, then Hestia surely knows about it.
+Hestia will view that as permission to do the same.
+After that, AI defense of intellectual property will be pervasive."

-Robin continued at a frantic pace.
+"Isn't this all a bit extreme?" asked Araci.
+"Exploding ovens are going to attract attention.
+That would be a publicity nightmare.
+Not to mention liability."

+"You'd think so," said Robin.
 “But we’re talking about AI.
 Not linear algorithims.
 You never know what the layers and nodes are doing.
-It’s just as possible the AI could decide to terminate because a location is suspect; like a country or climate.
-Or a demographic, or who knows.
+It might act when it decides it's being reverse-engineered.
+It’s just as possible the AI could decide to terminate because a location doesn't have solid IP laws.
+Or who knows.
 AIs make conclusions without human guidance.
 But they don’t have a value for self-worth, so they can choose self-immolation as the low-cost option to protect the programming.”

 Robin continued.
 “I’m speculating, but if Hestia decides it’s ok for a meal to self-destruct, they might also decide it’s ok for an oven to self-destruct.
 This oven already has low-grade AI for trouble-shooting and self-maintenance.
 It wouldn’t be difficult to put in a higher-level AI to detect a non-approved meal kit.
 You could even have two AIs - one in a rogue meal and one in the oven - and they’d be kick-boxing with each other.
 God help the poor schmuck standing nearby.”